compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 To follow along you will need the following things:

-- The `Hosting Bundle` version of the .NET Runtime required for the latest version of AssettoServer.
+- The **Hosting Bundle** version of the .NET Runtime required for the latest version of AssettoServer.
-- The `Latest` version of AssettoServer.
+- The **latest** version of AssettoServer.
-- The `Full Version` of Content Manager.
+- The **full version** of Content Manager.
-- The `Shutoko Revival Project` track and `fast_lane.ai(p)`.
+- The **Shutoko Revival Project** track and `fast_lane.ai(p)`.
 - Basic understanding of how text editors work.

 ### Finding the correct .NET version {#dotnet-version}

 :::caution
-**If you are trying to use a preview or outdated version of AssettoServer please make sure to double-check the required .NET Runtime version as different AssettoServer versions might require different .NET Runtime versions!**
+If you are trying to use a preview or outdated version of AssettoServer please make sure to double-check the required .NET Runtime version as different AssettoServer versions might require different .NET Runtime versions!
 :::

 1. Head over to the [installation section of the introduction page](./intro#installation) and follow the **.NET X Runtime** link.

    ![](./assets/guide/1.png)

 2. Download and install the **Windows Hosting Bundle** of the .NET Runtime.

    ![](./assets/guide/2.png)

 ### Finding the latest version of AssettoServer {#latest-assettoserver-version}

 1. On the [installation section of the introduction page](./intro#installation) follow the **latest stable release** link.

    ![](./assets/guide/3.png)

 2. Click on the **assetto-server-win-x64.zip** in the Assets section of the release to download the file.

    ![](./assets/guide/4.png)

 ### Purchasing the Full Version of Content Manager {#content-manager-fullversion}

 :::note
-**You can host, configure, and play on the server without the full version of Content Manager.
-However, for the sake of simplicity, we will be using features of the Full Version.**
+You can host, configure, and play on the server without the full version of Content Manager.
+However, for the sake of simplicity, we will be using features of the full version.
 :::

-1. Purchase the Full Version of Content Manager via the [official website](https://assettocorsa.club/content-manager.html) or by being a patron of [x4Fabs Patreon](https://www.patreon.com/user?u=11605034).
+1. Purchase the full version of Content Manager via the [official website](https://assettocorsa.club/content-manager.html) or by being a patron of [x4fabs Patreon](https://www.patreon.com/user?u=11605034).

 2. Enter the key you received via email into Content Manager.

    ![](./assets/guide/5.png)

 ### Downloading the Shutoko Revival Project track and AI spline {#downloading-srp}

 :::note
-**You can use any track that you have a `fast_lane.ai(p)` for.
-In this guide, we will use the SRP track as it is one of the most popular tracks.**
+You can use any track that you have a `fast_lane.ai(p)` for.
+In this guide, we will use the SRP track as it is one of the most popular tracks.
 :::

 1. Join the [Shutoko Revival Project Discord](https://discord.com/invite/shutokorevivalproject)
 2. Follow their download and installation instructions. **If you need help with that, please use the [#help](https://discord.com/channels/500246817833877505/504100944846520321) channel**
 3. Join the AssettoServer Discord by clicking on the Discord logo in the navbar of this page.

    ![](./assets/guide/6.png)

 4. Go into the [#ai-spline-releases](https://discord.com/channels/890676433746268231/929390922624532480) channel, scroll up until you find the spline made for Shutoko Revival Project and download it by clicking on the `fast_lane.aip` file.

    ![](./assets/guide/7.png)

-## Initial setup {#initial-setup}
+## Initial Setup {#initial-setup}

 ### Preconfiguration {#preconfiguration}

 For now, we will be using the minimum amount of cars needed for the default traffic settings of AssettoServer.
-**If we wanted to have more player and/or traffic cars we would adjust steps 4. and 6. accordingly.**
+**If we wanted to have more player and/or traffic cars we would adjust steps 4 and 6 accordingly.**
 These can be adjusted at any point, although doing so before packing the server the first time, means we don't have to edit files ourself, move checksum data or even repack the server and potentially overwrite work we've done.

 1. Start by navigating to the `Server` tab of Content Manager
    If you do not have this Menu enable it in the Content Manager settings like so:

    ![](./assets/guide/8.png)

 2. Click on `SERVER_00` in the list on the left and then on the `SERVER_00` text field to change the name of the server.

    ![](./assets/guide/9.png)

 3. Click on the track preview image of Imola and change the track to Shutoko Revival Project - Tatsumi PA.

    ![](./assets/guide/10.png)

 4. Move the `Capacity` slider to 11.